html2pptx.app — Complete Documentation

 ```

-**Manual setup for Claude Code**
+**Manual remote setup**

 ```